New Zealand Avenue,

 The Regal, Walton-on-Thames was re-named ABC in 1963 and was closed on 11th December 1971.
 It was later demolished and shops were built on the site.

-(The Regal Cinema, Bridlington still exists today, in use as a Gala Bingo Club.)
+(The Regal Cinema, Bridlington still exists today, in use as a Gala Bingo Club until its closure due to the Covid-19 pandemic in March 2020.)

 Just login to your account and subscribe to this theater